Fazal-Rehaman07/group_F_week_13/README.md

    cd go-app
    ```

-2. **Create Docker Compose File**:
+2. **Update Docker Compose File**:
-   Make sure you have the `docker-compose.yml` file in your project directory.
-Here's an example:
+   Update the `docker-compose.yml` file in the project with your choice of Username and Password:

    ```yaml
    version: '3.8'